Alexpascual28/arad_capfeed/arad.md

 ##### Private Properties

 LiftingCylinder: A hardware output representing the pneumatic cylinder that lifts caps.
-This is likely connected to a PLC or other control system that manages pneumatic operations.
+This is connected to a PLC control system that manages pneumatic operations.

 ##### Methods